Azure/autorest.powershell/docs/directives.md

 ```

 ### Model Cmdlet
 To generate a cmdlet for a model facilitating users in constructing complex objects, you can choose the model using `model-name`.
-The default cmdlet name generated will be New-Az[subject-prefix][model-name]Object, and you can customize it using `cmdlet-name`.
+The default cmdlet name generated will be New-Az[subject-prefix][model-name]Object (or equivalent based on module naming).
 For example:
 ```yaml $false
 - model-cmdlet:
   - model-name: Workspace